OMNIALowCode/omniadocs/docs/pages/omnia3/Connector/omnia3_connector_introduction.md

 ![Connector architecture](images\connector.png){: .image-center}

 ## 2. Communication
 The Connector initiates a communication socket with the Platform servers.
-During the connection the connector is authenticated in the platform using the Id and Secret configured.
+During the connection the connector is authenticated in the platform using the configured Id and Secret.

 This way, the connector is treated by the security system as a user, enabling the platform administrator to manage the privileges to that connector user.